inovex/AutoTiM/README.md

 ![Architecture overview](doc/opensource_release/architecture.png)

 Our AutoTiM service provides the endpoints `/store`, `/train` and `/predict`.
-Datasets are stored in the local file system, trained models and associated metadata are logged via [MLFlow](https://mlflow.org/), a 3rd-party tool.
+Datasets are stored in the local file system (or GCS), trained models and associated metadata are logged via [MLFlow](https://mlflow.org/), a 3rd-party tool.

 ### 2.2 Endpoints
 For each of the three endpoints of the AutoTiM-Service this section provides: